• Skip to main content

 • Fresh sweet corn – is a delicacy all by itself, but combined with the rest of the ingredients, it becomes the ultimate summer side dish.

 • Fresh basil – brings its aromatic herby flavor to this party.
-While tomatoes are the classic pairing with basil, it pairs beautifully with the fresh corn and adds a bright, refreshing taste.
+While tomatoes are the classic pairing with basil, it also pairs beautifully with the fresh corn and adds a bright, refreshing taste.

 • Apple cider vinegar, olive oil, kosher salt, and black pepper – (not pictured) make up the delicious salad dressing.
-This tangy dressing brings all of the ingredients together in this simple but flavorful side dish.
+This tangy dressing brings all of the ingredients together in this simple but flavorful corn side dish.

 1. Use a sharp knife, and slice the kernels off the cob, cutting close to but not through the cob.

-2. Just before serving, add the basil and stir to combine.
+1. Just before serving, add the basil and stir to combine.
 Serve immediately.

-What kind of corn is the best?
+What variety of corn is best:

 For this recipe, any variety of sweet corn, including yellow, white, and bi-color, work as long as it is fresh.
 Even field or dent corn, as it is sometimes called, works if it has just been picked.

-How to tell if corn is fresh?
+How to tell if corn is fresh:

 Sharon’s tips: